hyphal-domenico/ewallace.github.io/team/_posts/2022-06-06-eleanor-donohoe.md

 ORCID:
 scholar:
 image: /assets/images/team/eleanor-donohoe-2022.png
-alum: false
+alum: true
 ---

-Eleanor Donohoe is a postgraduate student doing her MSc dissertation project.
-She graduated with a degree in Human Genetics from Trinity College Dublin in 2021.
-She is working in the Wallace lab using the open-source software package ‘riboviz’ to study the effect of inhibitory codons on slowing down translation in Fungi species.
+Eleanor Donohoe was a postgraduate student who did her MSc bioinformatics dissertation project in the group.
+She worked in the Wallace lab using the open-source software package ‘riboviz’ to study the effect of inhibitory codons on slowing down translation in fungal species.
+Eleanor previously graduated with a degree in Human Genetics from Trinity College Dublin in 2021.